KreepCat/mp-bit-trees-maven/README.md

 **Instructions for use**

-_Please insert instructions here._
+ To run program please input two arguments when running the code.
+One is the conversion type and the other is the text being converted.

 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/KreepCat/mp-bit-trees-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.